Do you want to learn how to hide your WordPress site until it’s ready? This guide will show you the easiest ways to do so.

 Step 1.
 Set Up Your New WordPress Website

-When you start a WordPress website for the first time, you’ll need to buy web hosting.
+When you create a WordPress website for the first time, you’ll need to buy web hosting.
 For that, we recommend taking a look at Bluehost.

 Bluehost offers affordable WordPress hosting and a free domain name, all in a single plan.
 It’s an officially recognized WordPress hosting provider, powering over 2 million WordPress websites.